CoveredInChocolate/AllStatistics/README.md

 Please let me know if you find any mistakes/typos etc. no matter how small.
 I will still be grateful!

-(Don't know how long this will take.
-It is a work in progress that I pick up when I feel like it)
+PS.
+This is a work in progress, so I don't know how long it will take.
+Also, I am skipping some exercises for now and certain parts may be a rough draft.